Quickstart

 ./dev-support/examples/quickstart/train.py

-Reference: https://github.com/kubeflow/tf-operator/blob/master/examples/v1/distribution_strategy/keras-API/multi_worker_strategy-with-keras.py
+Reference: https://github.com/kubeflow/training-operator/blob/master/examples/tensorflow/distribution_strategy/keras-API/multi_worker_strategy-with-keras.py

 """